reactome/statistics-generator/README.md

 ## R script to generate image files

 reactome_release_stats.R is used to generate the plot for the release stats.
 To use this script, install R first.
-It is supposed to work with the latest version of R. But it is recommended to use **R 4.2** to avoid any incompatibility headache with used libraries.
+It is supposed to work with the latest version of R. But using **R 4.2** is recommended to avoid any incompatibility headache with used libraries.

 To run this script, the tree file, species_tree.nwk, is needed.
 This tree file was generated using [TimeTree](http://timetree.org "timetree") and displayed on the linear timescale for distances between species.